fastforwardlabs/blog_deprecated/_posts/2017-09-11-interpretability-webinar.md

 We're pleased to share the recording of and resources accompanying our recent webinar on machine learning interpretability.

-We were joined by guest Patrick Hall (Senior Director for Data Science Products at H2o.ai, co-author of [Ideas on Interpreting Machine Learning](https://www.oreilly.com/ideas/ideas-on-interpreting-machine-learning)) and Sameer Singh (Assistant Professor of Computer Science at UC Irvine, co-creator of [LIME](https://github.com/marcotcr/lime)).
+We were joined by guests Patrick Hall (Senior Director for Data Science Products at H2o.ai, co-author of [Ideas on Interpreting Machine Learning](https://www.oreilly.com/ideas/ideas-on-interpreting-machine-learning)) and Sameer Singh (Assistant Professor of Computer Science at UC Irvine, co-creator of [LIME](https://github.com/marcotcr/lime)).